escamoteur/flutter_command/README.md

 // make sure we start processing only if the user make a short pause typing textChangedCommand.debounce(Duration(milliseconds: 500)).listen(
     (filterText, _) {
-    // I could omit he execute because Command is a callable
+    // I could omit the execute because Command is a callable
     // class  but here it makes the intention clearer updateWeatherCommand.execute(filterText);
     },